Foie gras: Alternative production

+More radical approaches are possible.
+A duck or goose with damaged ventromedial nucleus in the hypothalamus will feel less satiety after eating and therefore eat more.
+In lesioning experiments, this effect more than doubled the bird's ad libitum food consumption.
+Alternatively, human microbiome studies on obesity led French researchers at Aviwell develop a probiotic preparation that produces fatty livers in geese over six months without gavage.

 Vegan alternatives

 A Spanish company began selling a vegan alternative to foie gras called Fuah, in 2022.
-The product is made from cashew nuts, coconut oil and beetroot.
+The product is made from cashew nuts, coconut oil, and beetroot.
 The American product Faux Gras is a vegan, nut-based spread.
+In As of June 2023, an animal welfare non-governmental organization found at least 14 producers of vegetarian or vegan alternatives to foie gras.

 Preparations

 Generally, French preparations of foie gras are made over low heat, as fat melts faster from the traditional goose foie gras than the duck foie gras produced in most other parts of the world.
 American and other New World preparations, typically employing duck foie gras, have more recipes and dish preparations for serving foie gras hot rather than cool or cold.

 In Hungary, goose foie gras is traditionally fried in goose fat, which is then poured over the foie gras and left to cool; it is also eaten warm, after being fried or roasted, with some chefs smoking the foie gras over a cherry wood fire.

 In other parts of the world, foie gras is served in dishes such as foie gras sushi rolls, in various forms of pasta or alongside steak tartare or atop a steak as a garnish.